November 15, 2024

 Stefano: Easy!
 As a song may be distorted, aggressive and fierce, I like when the listener has a melody or a riff to sing along throughout the day, something to remember.
 Even if we make music for dancefloor mainly, it would be a failure if we have not a good melodic line.
 And it’s not just for a purely aesthetic taste, pay attention; music is made of notes and rules that govern them.
 We love when inside all that noise there are parts that I could easily play on a piano, alone, without disfigure.
 Moreover, despite some of our songs could seem “nasty”, very often the lyrics hide complex feelings… What better way to highlight them than by an energetic but maybe melancholic riff with synths and pad?

 Marco: That sentence was written by our label to sponsor the album, so you should ask them! (laugh) No seriously, I’d say it’s a beautiful sentence which summarize the mood of this work.
-The album starts precisely with that “God is dead!” yelled to the world, opening to the lyrical concept of the band.
+The album starts precisely with that “God is dead!” yelled to the world, opening the doors to the lyrical concept of the band.
 We put our souls into this album, trying the best way to insert memorable melodies and vocals, which could draw from the most various range of styles and sounds.
 We wanted it to enclose our tastes and our art in their entirety.
 We believe we succeeded and we’re very proud of it, this album will be the one to beat in our discography for the next years, but the final verdict is up to you all.
 Anyway, it’s seems that people enjoyed “Anti” a lot and we can’t be anything but pleased of this!
 To those who have not listened to “Anti” yet, please do it without prejudices and with open mind.
 You won’t regret it!

 author avatar